oracleot/open-jotter/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions and issues are welcome!

 Feel free to check the [issues page](issues/).

-## Show your support

-Give a ⭐️ if you like this project!

-## Acknowledgments
+## Acknowledgments & References

-- Hat tip to anyone whose code was used
+- Hat tip to all the great tutors and hackers out there
-- Inspiration
-- etc

-## 📝 License

-This project is [MIT](lic.url) licensed.